zentrum-lexikographie/dwdsmor/README.md

 The coverage of the DWDSmor automata of the German language depends on

-1. a DWDSmor lexicon, which declares lexical entries with lemmas, stem forms, word classes, and inflection classes of the covered lexical words, and
+1. a DWDSmor lexicon, which declares lexical entries with lemmas, stem forms, word classes, inflection classes, etc., and
 2. the DWDSmor grammar, which defines lemmatisation, inflection, and word-formation rules for written German.